Stability of 2-Parameter Persistent Homology: Background

 Next, we define the subdivision bifiltrations of Sheehy.
 First, we review the definition of the barycentric subdivision of an (abstract) simplicial complex.
 Given a simplicial complex $S$, a \emph{flag} in $S$ is a sequence of simplices in $S$

 where each containment is strict.

-\begin{definition}[Barycentric Subdivision] Let $T$ be a simplicial complex.
-The \emph{barycentric subdivision} of $T$, which we denote $\Bary(T)$, is the simplicial complex whose $k$-simplices are the flags of length $k+1$, with the face relation defined by removal of simplices from a flag. \end{definition}
+\begin{definition} The \emph{barycentric subdivision} of a simplicial complex $T$, which we denote $\Bary(T)$, is the simplicial complex whose $k$-simplices are the flags of length $k+1$, with the face relation defined by removal of simplices from a flag. \end{definition}

 Let $\Simp$ denote the category of simplicial complexes.
 There is a natural filtration on $\Bary(T)$ by dimension, which is functorial on inclusions: